usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-Used to mark a control or subcontrol included in a catalog as a placeholder, to maintain its semantic integrity even in obsolescence.
+Used to mark a control or subcontrol included in a catalog as a placeholder, to maintain its semantic integrity in obsolescence.
 Links should be provided to superseding controls or components.

 The functionality provided by this element might better be offered by a property or some other controlled value, at which point it may be removed; it is included to support (some) legacy content.

 ## Declarations elements

 By declaring constraints on control components, such as properties (prop), parts (part) and links (link) within controls and subcontrols, applications and operators can validate the composition and consistency of available controls.
-Over and above the "core validation" of OSCAL element naming (which is enforced by direct application of an XML schema), such validation can help to guarantee processability and interchange of OSCAL data by verifying that not only tags, but even values given in the data, conform to expressed constraints, specific to a catalog or catalog type.
+Over and above the "core validation" of OSCAL element naming (which is enforced by direct application of an XML schema), such validation can help to guarantee processability and interchange of OSCAL data by verifying that not only tags, but also values given in the data, conform to expressed constraints, which can be made specific to a catalog or catalog type.

 In this way, the OSCAL declarations mechanism provides for a kind of "on the fly supertyping" of control objects, by restriction (constraint) of the core OSCAL language.
 The extent and degree to which declarations are used to impose order on controls is up to the application and its methods.
-By no means are declarations necessary; rather, they serve as an aid in modeling and in communicating expectations.
+By no means are declarations necessary; but they serve as an aid in modeling and in communicating expectations.

-OSCAL declarations are enforced by a Schematron; the core schema stipulates their model but does not enforce any of the constraints so declared.
+OSCAL declarations are enforced by a Schematron; the core schema stipulates this model (and tagging used to control it, i.e. a tag interface) but does not enforce any of the constraints so declared.
 Developers should take note that these constraints are all readily testable in XPath.

 ### &lt;declarations> Declarations